-Our working capital at December 31, 2015 was \$49.0 million, a decrease of \$31.6 million compared to our working capital of \$80.6 million at December 31, 2014.
+Our working capital at December 31, 2015 was \$49.9 million, a decrease of \$31.5 million compared to our working capital of \$81.4 million at December 31, 2014.
 Our long term marketable securities at December 31, 2015 were \$55.0 million, an increase of \$35.2 million compared to our long term marketable securities of \$19.8 million at December 31, 2014.

-Our stockholders' equity increased by \$47.3 million during the year ended December 31, 2015 primarily as a result of the issuance of shares related to the conversion of our Notes.
+Our stockholders' equity increased by \$47.5 million during the year ended December 31, 2015 primarily as a result of the issuance of shares related to the conversion of our Notes, coupled with net income of \$14.0 million.

-In July 2014, we entered into a Royalty Interest Acquisition Agreement with HC Royalty (the "Agreement").
-Pursuant to the Agreement, HC Royalty paid us \$30.0 million in consideration for acquiring certain royalty and milestone rights related to the commercialization of Orenitram (treprostinil) Extended-Release Tablets by United Therapeutics Corporation.
-Full ownership of the royalty rights will revert back to us if a certain threshold is reached per the terms of the Agreement.
+In July 2014, we entered into a Royalty Interest Acquisition Agreement with HC Royalty.
+Pursuant to this Interest Acquisition Agreement, HC Royalty paid us \$30.0 million in consideration for acquiring certain royalty and milestone rights related to the commercialization of Orenitram (treprostinil) Extended-Release Tablets by United Therapeutics Corporation.
+Full ownership of the royalty rights will revert back to us after a certain threshold has been reached per the terms of the Agreement.

-In addition to income from operations, we historically financed our business through the sale of our debt and equity securities.
-Our two most recent financings occurred on May 3, 2013, when we issued \$90.0 million aggregate principal amount of Notes to qualified institutional buyers, the initial purchasers of the Notes (Initial Purchasers) and in July 2014, when we raised \$30.0 million through a non-recourse liability related to the sale of future royalties.
+In addition to income from operations, we have historically financed our business through the sale of our debt and equity securities.
+Our most recent financing occurred May 3, 2013, when we issued \$90.0 million aggregate principal amount of Notes to qualified institutional buyers, the initial purchasers of the Notes (Initial Purchasers).